QuentinRouchet/Create-a-game-in-JS/part_3.md

 ### Next

-Now we will try to alawys have a platform under our doodler.
+Now we will try to always have a platform under our doodler.
 By doing that we can organize things so that he does not fall when he is drawed.
 This is still happening in the `init` part of `game`.

 ```javascript
 const firstPlatform = new Platform();